heynow-io/heynow-io.github.io/architecture/index.md

      alerts:     ----------------4--------->
 ```

-All we need to do know is to subscribe the `alerts` stream and send email when stream emits.
+All we need to do now is to subscribe the `alerts` stream and send email when stream emits.

 | HeyNow allows to express this flow in a simpler manner than in the examples above.
 When setting up new pipeline one can use diagram drawing tool to simply drag and drop appropriate operators and connect them using arrows. | ![Architecture](/images/heynow-example.png) |